 Arizona’s regulatory environment continues to adapt to new technologies and emerging energy options.
 In 2016 and 2017, the Arizona Corporation Commission (ACC) approved updated retail electric rates for TEP.
 These pricing plans offer more control, new savings opportunities and additional support for the sustainability of the local electric infrastructure.

 The ACC also recently approved new rules for new users of private solar power systems and a new energy export rate to compensate residential and small commercial customers for excess power produced by new private rooftop solar systems.
 The new rate will be updated annually to reflect market prices for solar power.

 Sustainability Strategy Summary

 UNS Energy and its subsidiaries are committed to improving the quality of life in the communities they serve throughout Arizona.
-UNS Energy’s robust commitment to sustainability is reflected in the innovations of its subsidiaries, TEP and UniSource.
-Both companies are expanding their renewable energy portfolio, exploring new customer options and providing new pricing plans that satisfy customers’ evolving energy needs.
+UNS Energy’s commitment to sustainability is reflected in the innovations of its subsidiaries, TEP and UniSource.
+Both companies are expanding their renewable energy portfolios, exploring new customer options and providing new pricing plans that satisfy customers’ evolving energy needs.
 All employees and customers and a majority of the companies’ operations are located in Arizona, one of the nation’s sunniest and fastest growing states.

 As the state continues to grow and change, TEP and UniSource will continue providing reliable service to customers while investing in new, innovative technologies and expanding renewable resources.